 If your disclosure concerns a municipal body or a municipality, you may make a disclosure to the Ministère des Affaires municipales et de l’Habitation.
 In certain cases, the Québec Ombudsman may also handle your disclosure.

 If your disclosure concerns several bodies, including a municipality or a municipal body, you can make a disclosure to either the Ministère des Affaires municipales et de l’Habitation or to the Québec Ombudsman.

 Contact us and we will refer you to the appropriate body.

-As soon as we receive your disclosure, we acknowledge receipt by contacting you in writing (if we know how to reach you) within 5 working days.
+As soon as we receive your disclosure, we acknowledge receipt by contacting you by phone immediately if possible, if the disclosure was not made anonymously.
+Furthermore, you will be sent a written notice (if we know how to reach you) within 5 working days.

 Next, if your disclosure is admissible (that is, if the Québec Ombudsman can intervene), we conduct an audit during pre-investigation.
 Once this is done, we decide whether to proceed with a formal investigation.

 During pre-investigation and investigation, we let you know that your disclosure is still being processed.
 When the investigation has been completed and our conclusions have been delivered, we make recommendations to the public body concerned.
 If the Québec Ombudsman considers it appropriate, it can inform you about the follow-up to the disclosure.